inclusive-brains/prometheus-bci/README.md

 ## 👋 Contributing

-Prometheus BCI is open source with a purpose: to be hacked, improved, forked, and reimagined by the community.
+Prometheus BCI is open source with a purpose: to be improved, forked, and reimagined by the community.
 We want this platform to evolve through collective intelligence — whether you’re passionate about neuroscience, creative signal processing, innovative machine learning, UX design, or simply exploring new ways to use multimodal data.

 Feel free to open an issue or submit a pull request.